robertschmidt54/AdvancedUnixTutorial/README.md

 *No GUI No Problem :sunglasses:*

 # Some Review
 By now you probably know enough Unix to be dangerous.
 Congratulations!
-It won't hurt to reveiw some fundamentals though:
+It won't hurt to review some fundamentals though:

 Command | Description
 --------|-------------